 LIPA's Board policy on fiscal sustainability provides minimum fixed obligation coverage ratios to be incorporated into revenue requirements when setting rates annually.
-As shown in the chart below, the LIPA budget was approved to achieve fixed obligation coverage targets on LIPA-issued debt and lease payments of a minimum of 1.40x for 2023, 1.40x for 2022 and 1.35x for 2021.
-For 2023, 2022, and 2021, LIPA exceeded its targets by achieving fixed obligation ratios of 1.41x for 2023, 1.45x for 2022, and 1.40x for 2021.
+As shown in the chart below, the LIPA budget was approved to achieve fixed obligation coverage targets on LIPA-issued debt and lease payments of a minimum of 1.40x for 2024, 2023 and 2022.
+For 2024, 2023, and 2022, LIPA exceeded its targets by achieving fixed obligation ratios of 1.51x for 2024, 1.41x for 2023, and 1.45x for 2022.

-For a full discussion of the fixed obligation coverage ratio calculation, see Note 12() of the Notes to the Financial Statements.
+For a full discussion of the fixed obligation coverage ratio calculation, see Note 12(h) of the Notes to the Financial Statements.